Generic Measures

 Usage

 The returned WrappedMeasure now behaves just like Measure does except in the domain of wrapped numbers.
-This means we can call WrappedMeasure.dimension or WrappedMeasure.of just as expected.
-It's important to note that the provided quantities and units (Length, Time, meters, seconds, etc) will need to be redefined for other measure types as these types are all specific to number.
+This means we can call WrappedMeasure.of or WrappedMeasure.dimensions just as expected.

 Static Methods